salesforcecli/plugin-data/messages/bulk.upsert.md

 # flags.externalid

-Field name of the external ID.
+Name of the external ID field, or the Id field.

 # flags.wait